dtak/lit/README.md

 [MIMIC-III database](https://mimic.physionet.org/).
 If you have already obtained access to MIMIC-III and seek to reproduce those results, please contact us using the emails provided in the paper.

+## See Also

+A [workshop version of this paper](https://arxiv.org/abs/1806.08716) and [associated repository](https://github.com/dtak/local-independence-public), where we focus on interpretability rather than predictive performance.

 ## Citation